Academany/FabAcademy-Assessment/project_requirements.md

-> Congratulations, you have now reached the point of working on your Final Project.
-This is the opportunity to demonstrate synthesis of skills you have developed in the previous weeks.
+> Congratulations, you have reached the point of working on your Final Project.
+This is your opportunity to demonstrate synthesis of skills you developed in the previous weeks.
 Your goal is to keep it as affordable as possible.
 Design and fabricate your own parts instead of buying off-the-shelf components.
 Each student, whether working individually or in a group, must prove mastery of the skills gained during the program.

 ## Learning Outcomes:
+* create your own integrated design

 * demonstrate 2D & 3D modelling capabilities applied to your own designs

 * select and apply appropriate additive and subtractive techniques